Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Our pets are essential to us, and pet food is a crucial part of taking care of our furry friends.
 The number-one reason that we add a pet to our household is for companionship.
 They can help prevent loneliness and help reduce anxiety, stress, and depression.
 They can even help you get more exercise!

 We compiled statistics all about the pet food industry in Canada to provide you with important information.
 You can use it to satisfy your curiosity, or perhaps you’re interested in investing in the pet food market.
-Either way, we hope that this information helps you see where things stand in the industry and where things are potentially going.
-Here we review:
+Either way, we hope that this information helps you see where things stand in the industry and where things are potentially going

-The Top 18 Pet Food Statistics in Canada
+The 18 Pet Food Industry Statistics in Canada

 - Retail sales of pet food have increased in the CAGR by 5.8% from 2016 to 2020.